j123b567/SerialPCAP/README.md

 Serial port capture to PCAP
 ===========

 This tool can capture serial port traffic and store all data in PCAP format.
 It is later possible to open it by Wireshark and analyze it.
+It is also possible to use realtime mode with named pipe instead of file.

 This tool was created to capture Modbus-RTU on RS-485 but can be used to any other similar traffic.